 James has presented in two oral presentations during the 5th Asia Pacific Rim International Psychotherapy and Counselling Conference 2017 in Singapore, and has published a peer-reviewed paper in the Australia Counselling Association (ACA)’s Counselling Australia Magazine.

-James is a strong believer in continuous education and life-long learning.
+James also believes strongly in continuous education and life-long learning.
 To date, he has a Master in Counselling from Monash University, and a Bachelor of Arts (Psychology) from the National University of Singapore (NUS).
 His other professional qualifications include Professional Diploma in Psychotherapy from The School of Positive Psychology, and Specialist Diploma in Career Counselling from Republic Polytechnic.
-He is also a WSQ certified HR Professional (Recruitment & Selection), and a certified Advanced Care Planning (ACP) Facilitator, and a certified Psychological First Aider.
+He is also a WSQ certified HR Professional (Recruitment & Selection), a certified Advanced Care Planning (ACP) Facilitator, and a certified Psychological First Aider.
 He has also completed CITI Good Clinical Practice Course (ID 34090) and Social & Behavioral Research – Basic/Refresher (ID 34086).
 He recently completed the course on Suicide Intervention Skills Workshop by Samaritans of Singapore (SOS), and ACA / APACS Professional Supervision Course.